seainfo6150/seainfo6150/assignments/final-project.md

 Based on the 3 user flow statements that you created in week 10, you should develop 3 __user tasks__ that can be tested.

 For example:

-If your user flow was something like **A user can find a vegetarian recipe on our website** A user task might be **Explore the website and find a vegetarian recipe you would like to cook for dinner tonight**.
+If your user flow was something like **A user can find a vegetarian recipe on our website**</br>
+A user task might be **Explore the website and find a vegetarian recipe you would like to cook for dinner tonight**.

 You should come up with a user task for each user scenario and be ready to have someone use your team's website to complete them.
 (This is TBD and I will send further communications to clarify.)